 Benefits to Nature and Wildlife

 Like most Oaks, the northern Red Oak provides more than just shade for the weather weary; it offers a wealth of resources to birds, mammals and insects, so quite aside from planting merely for the pleasure of people there are undeniable benefits for nature and its well-being in using the northern Red Oak to break up open spaces – be they gardens, parks or avenues.
 These are important considerations when planting trees in order to maximize the benefits that can be had by wildlife.

 – Blue Jay

 – Ruffled Grouse

 As the tree ages and reaches full maturity before dying off they offer fantastic environments for many mammals and birds, with the wide trunks providing generous nesting sites and dens.

-In North America the northern red oak is a very important part of the timber industry due to how easily and fast it grows.
-It has a beautiful colouring and is highly desired for veneers, with the lumber used widely in interiors.
-Due to the very open nature of the wood grain the wood is not suited to outdoor use, as it is subject to moisture infiltration when in contact with water.
+In North America, the northern Red Oak is a very important part of the timber industry due to how easily and fast it grows.
+It has a beautiful coloring and is highly desired for veneers, with the lumber used widely in interiors.
+Due to the very open nature of the wood grain, the wood is not suited to outdoor use, as it is subject to moisture infiltration when in contact with water.

-With all these different attributes it is not remotely surprising to find that the northern red oak is such a popular tree, and it will add a strong – some might say regal – presence to any open space than can support its size.
+With all these different attributes it is not remotely surprising to find that the northern Red Oak is such a popular tree.
+It will add a strong – some might say regal – presence to any open space than can support its size.
 Certainly the decision to plant these beautiful specimens will mean generations will be rewarded by their shade-giving branches, and that’s before even thinking about the huge benefits to wildlife thanks to their abundance of fruit when mature.
-In fact it would be difficult to find anyone who is not moved by northern red oak-lined avenues in fall with their rich and vibrant colors.
+In fact it would be difficult to find anyone who is not moved by northern Red Oak-lined avenues in fall with their rich and vibrant colors.